nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: Any role

-Listing xroad instances can be done with:
+Listing X-Road instances can be done with:
 ```
 xrdsst instance list
 ```